joyict/countdown-game/README.md

 ## 🏆 How to Win

-1. Play any game mode to build your high score
+1. Choose your preferred game mode
 2. Catch the dancing man as he moves across the screen
 3. Build streaks for bonus points
 4. Catch golden dancers for power-ups
 5. Submit your score to the leaderboard
-6. Be the top scorer when the countdown ends (July 26th, 7 PM) to win!
+6. Compete for the highest score and claim the top spot!

 ## 🎯 Game Tips